Public News Service is a member of The Trust Project.

 Please indicate which specific story and the date published in your message.

-Founded in 1996 in Idaho, PNS is now a family and employee-owned certified B Corps (Benefit Corporation.)
+Founded in 1996 in Idaho, PNS is now a family (CEO/founder Lark Corbeil and COO David Crandall), and employee-owned (Josh Wise) certified B Corps (Public Benefit Corporation.)
 All employees are eligible.

 We are funded by grants, gifts and memberships from nonprofits, individuals, corporations and foundations.
 Over 400 organizations contribute to fund the news services, which are independently operated by professional journalists.
 We solicit support for subject areas in which we have an interest.